IndyCar Series at Texas Motor Speedway: Planned CART race

-PJ1 Usage
+PJ1 usage

 Starting in 2019 Texas Motor Speedway began to apply PJ1 TrackBite on the high portion of the banking on the track.
 This was done for NASCAR, who runs multiple events at the speedway and whose cars benefit from the addition of the substance on the track.
 For IndyCars however the application of PJ1 has created numerous problems.
 IndyCar's harder tire compounds struggle to grab onto to the PJ1, which combined with the lower downforce levels of IndyCar's current aerodynamic package has led many drivers to compare driving on the substance to driving on ice.
 Because the drivers avoid the PJ1 coated sections of the banking so called "marbles" from the worn tires are thrown by the cars onto the PJ1 coated surface, exacerbating the problem of low grip on those banks of the track.
 This in turn makes Texas Motor Speedway a one groove racetrack for the IndyCars and has resulted several accidents in the races run at the speedway since the PJ1 was first applied.
 IndyCar drivers have become very critical of the track at Texas in recent years and have complained that the PJ1 results in racing that is both uninteresting and unsafe at the same time.

-For 2022 IndyCar and Dallara unveiled bargeboards for use at Texas in attempt to open up the portions of the track coated with PJ1 to the drivers.
+For 2022 IndyCar and Dallara unveiled bargeboards for use at Texas in an attempt to open up the portions of the track coated with PJ1 to the drivers.
 The bargeboards are expected to add an additional 200 pounds of downforce on top of the UAK18 superspeedway aero kit and will be optional for teams to use during both qualifying and the race.
+Teams opted not to run the bargeboards in 2022.
+IndyCar mandated the use of the bargeboards in 2023.